thaack/3cx-Voicemail-Prompt-Generator/README.md

 - Check the file path and ensure the CSV exists
 - Use absolute path if necessary: `-i /full/path/to/users.csv`

-## AWS Costs

-Amazon Polly charges per character:
-- Standard voices: $4.00 per 1 million characters
-- Neural voices: $16.00 per 1 million characters

-The default greeting (~80 characters) costs approximately $0.0003 per prompt.

 ## License

-MIT License - Free to use and modify.
+Apache 2.0 - Free to use and modify.